xujing1994/bkd_fedgnn/README.md

 ```

 ## Installation
-Install PyTorch following the instuctions on the [official website] (https://pytorch.org/).
+Install PyTorch following the instuctions on the [PyTorch](https://pytorch.org/).
 The code has been tested over PyTorch 1.9.0+cpu and 1.9.0+cu111 versions.

 Then install the other dependencies.
 ```